The Bankrate promise

 The single worst time to buy a new appliance is whenever you’re desperate for a replacement.
 You’re most likely to buy whatever option you first come across, regardless of the cost, because you don’t have the time to shop around.

 Seasonal appliances are also most expensive when they’re in season.
-Shopping for an air conditioner in mid-summer and a heater in winter is probably not the smartest move.
+So, for example, shopping for an air conditioner in mid-summer and a heater in winter is probably not the smartest move.

 Next steps in buying appliances